AyoubCoding21/E-Chat/README.md

 # E-Chat

 E-Chat is a Pocketbase + Svelte + TypeScript chat app hosted by PocketHost in the cloud.
-I call this stack, The Stock stack.
+I call this stack, The Pstock stack.

 **What is PocketBase :**